Curriculum & Instruction

 Students explore the sequential nature of computer programs through hands-on activities, both with and without a digital device.
 They explore the basic fundamentals of programming using ScratchJr, a block-based programming language to create their own projects.
 The “Use-Modify-Create” framework strengthens programming skills as students use a practice program, modify the program, and then create their own program according to the constraints provided.

-Applying skills and knowledge learned from the activities and project in this module, students work together to design and program a digital animated story to share with members of their community.
+Applying skills and knowledge learned from the activities and projects in this module, students work together to design and program a digital animated story to share with members of their community.

 Second Grade: Grids and Games